Anthony-T-N/Bookmark_Counter/README.md

 Overview
 -
-- I somehow managed to accumulate up to 10,495 bookmarks on my default internet browser as of writing this sentence.
-- It would appear I've bookmarked anything I considered remotely interesting and never found the time to go through them.
-- Which is why I've created this console application to assist me with keeping track of the total number of bookmarks I have per day.
+I somehow managed to accumulate up to 10,495 bookmarks on my default internet browser as of writing this sentence.
+It would appear I've bookmarked anything I considered remotely interesting and never found the time to go through them.
+Which is why I've created this console application to assist me with keeping track of the total number of bookmarks I have per day and have data better organised which I hope to use later to create graphs

 How It Works
 -